Project History & Aims

 Galliformes are very important to humans globally and can indicate the health of an ecosystem.
 WPA works to maintain their natural habitats and the cultural values and the livelihoods of communities that depend on them.

-The WPA currently co-ordinate eight projects from black grouse research in the UK to conserving the Edwards’s pheasant in Vietnam.
+The WPA currently co-ordinate nine projects from black grouse research in the UK to conserving the Edwards’s pheasant in Vietnam.
 Details of two of their projects are detailed below:

 Pipar Project – Nepal